-- Under USECHH Regulation 2000 an employer may appoint a CHRA Assessor to carry out a simple assessment (SiRAC). - The necessary knowledge, experience and skills for the trained person who will be conducting the SiRAC can be extracted from the manual.
-(Para 1.5) - New Revision of USECHH Regulation will enable assessment by Trained Person
+- Under proposed draft USECHH Regulation 20XX an employer may appoint a trained person to carry out a simple assessment (SiRAC). - The necessary knowledge, experience and skills for the trained person can be extracted from the manual (Para 1.5) - SiRAC may be done by existing assessors.